NorthCoastChurch/IT-Policy/Policy-1-Acceptable-Use-Of-Information-Systems.md

 The following activities are prohibited with no exceptions:

-- Unauthorized use of copyrighted material including, but not limited to, digitization and distribution from copyrighted sources, the installation or use of any copyrighted content, software, or service for which North Coast Church or the end user does not have an active license.
+- Unauthorized use of copyrighted material including, but not limited to: digitization and distribution from copyrighted sources, the installation or use of any copyrighted content, software, or service for which North Coast Church or the end user does not have an active license.

 - Purchasing hardware, software, or services for North Coast Church use without prior IT review and authorization.